raveintospace/Stanford2023/README.md

 - PieShape: A circle that diminishes using TimeInterval, the smaller the less score for the play
 - Cardify: Animatable & ViewModifier to give a look & feel of a game card, including a rotation3DEffect
 - DelayedAnimafy: ViewModifier to delay views' animation when they appear on the screen
-- LaunchRotify: Animatable & ViewModifier to rotate with a 3D effect the cards of the launch view

  **Extensions**
 - Extension "only" for Array, to return the only element if the array is of one element